-Welcome to The Institute of World Politics (IWP), an independent graduate school founded to fill a major national need: to supply professional education in statecraft, national security, and international affairs that no other school offers and that few people acquire except through an entire career of on-the-job experience.
+Welcome to The Institute of World Politics (IWP), an independent graduate school founded to fill a major national need: to supply professional education in statecraft, national security, intelligence, and international affairs that no other school offers and that few people acquire except through an entire career of on-the-job experience.

 Today, America and other nations dedicated to preserving decent civilization are facing grave threats to peace, security, freedom, human rights, and prosperity.
 Addressing these threats requires extraordinary leadership that is knowledgeable about international realities and skilled in navigating a dangerous global strategic environment.

 IWP has succeeded in educating and then placing its students in positions of significant responsibility both in government, the private sector, and relevant non-governmental organizations.

 Almost all of our faculty members are scholar-practitioners with both academic credentials and high-level experience in the subjects they teach.

 These include ambassadors, senior intelligence officials, military officers, presidential advisers, and senior congressional staff members.
 Many courses have occasional guest lecturers, many of whom are prominent figures in government and the broader policy community.
 Several of the faculty occupy senior positions in government but continue to teach at the Institute as well.

 The Institute offers more hours of contact between students and professors than most other schools in related fields.
 Its relatively small size enables professors and students to get to know each other better and to have more in-depth discussions, enhancing the learning experience and permitting students a greater opportunity to inspire their professors to write them more credible recommendations and make enthusiastic efforts to help them find professional opportunities.

 Unique degrees in foreign policy and national security